internetonfire/iof-tools/README.md

 at the Readme file in the `mrai_setter` folder for a complete explanation of the arguments.

 ## Bird Policy file generator
-If you want to simulate a chain gedget topology you must also generate a Bird policy file.
+If you want to simulate a chain gadget topology you must also generate a Bird policy file.
 This generator implements the routing policies needed on for the correct functioning of the Fabrikant topologies.
 The policy generator will also add three nodes needed to manage the routing change in the topology.
 It is mandatory to have a single destination route to be announced configured in